php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 }
 ~~~

-Otherwise, it MUST have a blank line after the `use` import statement.
+Otherwise, it MUST have a blank line after the last `use` import statement.

 ~~~php
 <?php